 - Pour broth and mix.
 Cover the pan with a lid.
 Turn heat to medium-high and bring to a boil.

 - Lower heat to medium and simmer until the vegetables are cooked.

 - Turn off the heat and blitz the vegetables until you get a smooth texture for your soup.

 - Season with salt and pepper.
 Mix.

 - Place the pan back on medium-high heat, cover with a lid, and bring to a boil.

-- Take the pan off the heat and serve.
-Garnish with croutons and some fresh parsley when serving.
+- Take the pan off the heat and transfer the soup into bowls.

-- Feel free to use a stand mixer for pureeing if that’s what you have available.
+- Cook’s Tip #3: Feel free to use a stand mixer for pureeing if that’s what you have available.
 Let the vegetables cool down a bit before pouring it on the mixer, though, and better to do it in batches.